c2lang/documentation/documentation/docs/language/attributes.md

 #### Rules

-- Auto-arguments come after the self-pointer for struct functions
+- Auto-arguments come after the self-pointer for type-functions
 - Auto-arguments come before other arguments
 - The type for _auto\_file_ needs to be _const char*_
 - The type for _auto\_line_ needs to be _u32_